prasanth5reddy/GANs/README.md

 # GANs
-Implementation of GANs in PyTorch
+Implementation of Generative Adversarial Networks (GAN) in PyTorch